DryLabRebel/CppStrouTextTutorials/StroustrupCplusplusReviewnExercises.md

 2. I feel confident I can skip these exercises, despite Stroustrups admonitions.
     - I need to learn to 'think' like a computer, ie. I need everything spelled out in excruciating detail
     - I don't need to bake blueberry muffins to achieve this

+> The vast majority of time spent programming is spent fixing broken/incomplete code.
+If it's working, we don't need to look at it!

 Chapter 3
 =========